 How to Make Garlic Butter Steak Bites

-The trick to making steak bites is to get your pan (stainless steel or cast iron skillet) nice and hot before adding anything to the skillet.
-The reason for this is that you want to give your steak bites a nice sear to help trap in those juices and create extra flavor.
+- Get your pan hot!
+The trick to making steak bites is to get your pan (stainless steel or cast iron skillet) super hot before adding anything to the skillet.
+This is because you want to give the steak a nice sear to help trap in those juices and create extra flavor.

+- But, don’t ignore it either.
 Yes, you want to sear your steak for 1-2 minutes on each side, but you do not want to ignore it.
-Remember, your steak will continue to cook even after it is removed from the skillet so if it’s a little medium-rare that’s ok.
+Remember, your steak will continue to cook even after it is removed from the skillet, so if it’s a little medium-rare, that’s ok.

+- Lower the heat.
 Reduce the heat of the skillet when you add the garlic and butter.
 I love toasted garlic, but burnt garlic?
 Not as much.

 More Beef Recipes,